Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 \paragraph{The space of labelings} Recall that $T_\Delta$ is the $\Delta$-regular tree and we pick a distinguished vertex $\mathfrak{r}$ which we call \emph{the root}.
 We write $\AutT$ for the group of all automorphisms of $T_\Delta$ and $\AutR$ for the subgroup that fixes $\mathfrak{r}$.
-Endowed with pointwise-convergence, or equivalently, subspace topology form ${T_\Delta}^{T_\Delta}$, $\AutT$ is a Polish group and $\AutR$ is a compact subgroup with countable index (see, \cite[Theorem 2.4.4]{gao2008invariant}).
+Endowed with pointwise convergence, or equivalently, subspace topology from ${T_\Delta}^{T_\Delta}$, $\AutT$ is a Polish group and $\AutR$ is a compact subgroup with countable index (see, \cite[Theorem 2.4.4]{gao2008invariant}).
 We write $\id_{T_\Delta}$ for the identity in $\AutT$.

 For a set $b$, we define $b^{T_\Delta}$ to be the space of all $b$-labelings of vertices of $T_\Delta$.
 We endow $b^{T_\Delta}$ with the product topology, where $b$ is viewed as a discrete space.
 The shift action $\AutT\curvearrowright b^{T_\Delta}$ is defined as